secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/outreach/index.html.md

 #### Outreach Call Disposition

-SDRs need to choose a call disposition after calling a prospect to note the outcome of the call.
+XDRs need to choose a call disposition after calling a prospect to note the outcome of the call.
 This outcome will be synced over to SFDC.
 "CC" is an abreviation for Correct Contact.

 | Outreach.io Call Disposition | Notes|
 |---|---|